tamarin-prover/tamarin-prover/manual/src/009_advanced-features.md

 adversary.

-We can limit the adversary's control over the protocol agents' communication channels by specifying channel rules.
-In the following, we illustrate the modelling of confidential, authentic, and secure channels.
+We can limit the adversary's control over the protocol agents' communication channels by specifying channel rules, which model channels with intrinsic security properties.
+In the following,
+we illustrate the modelling of confidential, authentic, and secure channels.
 Consider for this purpose the following protocol, where an initiator generates a fresh nonce and sends it to a receiver.

 ~~~~ {.tamarin slice="code/ChannelExample.spthy" lower=5 upper=6}